ZEPL/zepl-documentation/docs/guide/resource_mgmt.md

 * Allow Start, Stop, Execute Resource
 * Allow Modify Resource Setting

-Please note that these permissions does not depend on each other or have precedence over each other.
+Please note that these permissions do not depend on each other or have precedence over each other.
 You will have to be explicit on permissions.
-A user who doesnt have attach permission still can have edit permission.
+A user who doesn't have attach permission still can have edit permission.
 Also, giving permission to a specific user group doesn't give permission to a higher user group.
-Example - giving edit permission to space users doesnt give edit permission to managers of that space.
+Example - giving edit permission to space users doesn't give edit permission to managers of that space.

 ### Create a resource permission